ifnspaml/Enhancement-Coded-Speech/README.md

 # Enhancement-Coded-Speech

-Please find here the scripts referring to the paper "Convolutional Neural Networks to Enhance Coded Speech".
-In this repository we provide the cepstral domain approach with the framing structure III.
+Please find here the scripts referring to the paper [Convolutional Neural Networks to Enhance Coded Speech](https://arxiv.org/abs/1806.09411).
+In this repository we provide the cepstral domain approach with the framework structure III.

 The code was written by Ziyue Zhao and Huijun Liu.